-The Additional Notes are senior obligations of the Company, guaranteed by certain of its existing subsidiaries (the "Subsidiary Guarantors" and, such Guarantees, the "Subsidiary Guarantees"), other than (1) those organized under the laws of the PRC and (2) certain other subsidiaries specified in the section entitled "Description of the Notes".
+The Notes are senior obligations of the Company, guaranteed by certain of its existing subsidiaries (the "Subsidiary Guarantors" and, such Guarantees, the "Subsidiary Guarantees"), other than (1) those organized under the laws of the PRC and (2) certain other subsidiaries specified in the section entitled "Description of the Notes".
 Under certain circumstances and subject to certain conditions, a Subsidiary Guarantee required to be provided by a subsidiary of the Company may be replaced by a limited-recourse guarantee (the "JV Subsidiary Guarantee").
-We refer to the subsidiaries providing a JV Subsidiary Guarantees.
+We refer to the subsidiaries providing a JV Subsidiary Guarantee as JV Subsidiary Guaranters.

-At any time and from time to time prior to March 1, 2022, the Company may at its option redeem up to 35% of the Notes, at a redemption price of 110.5% of the principal amount of the Notes plus accrued and unpaid interest, if any, to (but not including) the redemption date in each case, using the net cash proceeds from sales of certain kinds of capital stock of the Company.
-In addition, the Company may redeem the Notes, in whole but not in part, at any time prior to March 1, 2022, at a price equal to 100% of the principal amount of the Notes plus the applicable premium as of, and accrued and unpaid interest, if any, to the redemption date.
+On or after January 22, 2022, the Company may on any one or more occasions redeem the Notes, in whole or in part, at a redemption price equal to 102% of the principal amount of the Notes plus accrued and unpaid interest, if any, to (but not including) the redemption date.
+At any time and from time to time prior to January 22, 2023, the Company may at its option redeem up to 35% of the Notes, at a redemption price of 108.95% of the principal amount of the Notes plus accrued and unpaid interest, if any, to (but not including) the redemption date in each case, using the net cash proceeds from sales of certain kinds of capital stock of the Company.
+In addition, the Company may redeem the Notes, in whole but not in part, at any time prior to January 22, 2022, at a price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest, if any, to (but not including) the redemption date in each case, using the net cash proceeds from sales of certain kinds of capital stock of the Company.
+In addition, the Company may redeem the Notes, in whole but not in part, at any time prior to January 22, 2022, at a price equal to 100% of the principal amount of the Notes plus the applicable premium as of, and accrued and unpaid interest, if any, to the redemption date.
 Upon the occurrence of a Change of Control Triggering Event (as defined in the indenture governing the Notes (the "Indenture")), the Company must make an offer to repurchase all Notes outstanding at a purchase price equal to 101% of their principal amount, plus accrued and unpaid interest, if any, to the date of repurchase.

-The Additional Notes will be (1) at least pari passu in right of payment of the Existing Pari Passu Secured Indebtedness (as defined in "Description of the Notes") and all other unsecured, unsubordinated indebtedness (as defined in the Indenture) of the Company (subject to any priority rights of such unsecured, unsubordinated indebtedness pursuant to applicable law), (2) senior in right of payment to any future obligations of the Company expressly subordinated in right of payment to the Notes, (3) effectively subordinated to the secured obligations (if any) of the Company, the Subsidiary Guarantors and the JV Subsidiary Guarantors, to the extent of the value of the assets serving as security therefor (other than the collateral securing the Notes").
-In addition, applicable law may limit the enforceability of the Subsidiary Guarantees and the JV Subsidiary Guarantees (if any) and the pledge of any collateral.
-See "Risk Factors-Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees."
+The Notes will be (1) at least pari passu in right of payment of the Existing Pari Passu Secured Indebtedness (as defined in "Description of the Notes") and all other unsecured, unsubordinated indebtedness (as defined in the Indenture) of the Company (subject to any priority rights of such unsecured, unsubordinated indebtedness pursuant to applicable law), (2) senior in right of payment to any future obligations of the Company expressly subordinated in right of payment to the Notes, (3) effectively subordinated to the secured obligations (if any) of the Company, the Subsidiary Guarantors and the JV Subsidiary Guarantors, to the extent of the value of the assets serving as security therefor (other than the collateral securing the Notes), and (4) effectively subordinated to all existing and future obligations of the Non-Guarantor Subsidiaries (as defined in "Description of the Notes").
+In addition, applicable law may limit the enforceability of the Subsidiary Guarantees and the JV Subsidiary Guarantees. (if any) and the pledge of any collateral.
+See "Risk Factors-Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees and the Collateral".